C Container Collection (CCC)

 Enumerator

-The operation has occurred without error.
+The operation has occurred successfully.

 Memory is needed but the container lacks allocation permission.